ome/omero-cli-transfer/README.md

 ## `omero transfer unpack`

-Unpacks an existing transfer packet, imports images as orphans and uses the XML contained in the transfer packet to re-create links, annotations and ROIs.
+Unpacks an existing transfer packet, imports images/plates as orphans and uses the XML contained in the transfer packet to re-create links, annotations and ROIs.

 `--ln_s` forces imports to use the transfer=ln_s option, in-place importing files.
 Same restrictions of regular in-place imports apply.